 Event Sponsor: Hemlock Printers

-- Exported and received within one PDF (3-5 pages)
+- Please submit one PDF (3-5 pages) per project

 - A maximum file size of 15MB total

-- Proof of enrollment or graduation within the past year (Fall 2017/Spring2018) in a BC design program
+- Proof of enrolment or graduation within the past year (Fall 2017/Spring2018) in a BC design program

 For more information contact: